Tsunami Evaluation Coalition: The TEC products

 All the TEC reports can be found on the TEC website.

 The six initial findings

 The TEC published an initial findings report in December 2005.
 These preliminary findings were based on initial reports from the more than fifty consultants involved in the field-work.

 The main synthesis report

-This report synthesised the whole TEC evaluation effort.
+This report synthesized the whole TEC evaluation effort.
 The foreword of the report was written by former US President Bill Clinton in his capacity as the United Nations Secretary-General's Special Envoy for Tsunami Recovery.

 The four main findings dealt with: